We transfer more than 12 different open reel audio formats

 – Mold; it needs definitely specialised hands over under laminar flow to avoid contamination spread, and manipulator health damage.

-Don’t miss these 2 websites where you can find out information about what we are talking here about;
+Don’t miss these 2 websites where you can find very interesting information about what we are here talking about;

 Professional software and hardware like Cedar Audio (c) allows us to remove the unwanted noises with no footprint into the recording.